cassiozen/mithryn-ttrpg/setting.md

 ## The secrets of Mithryn

 There was a time when Mithryn was the beating heart of the known world.
 Standing on a high plateau surrounded by the slopes of Mount Amaroth, the sleeping fire-mountain whose soil was richer than any valley.
-Terraces climbed the mountain’s sides — not gentle, pastoral gardens, but soaring, vertical orchards in sheer defiance of gravity, each one a hanging garden overflowing with fruit, vegetables, and grain.
+Imposible terraces climbed the mountain’s sides — not gentle, pastoral gardens, but soaring vertical orchards and hanging fields in sheer defiance of gravity, overflowing with fruit, vegetables, and grain.
 The fruit grown here was famed for its sweetness; vegetables, herbs, and grains were prized across the lands.

 Within the city walls, light from crystalline lamps spilled into broad plazas where orators debated beneath flowering trees.

 Magic was not hoarded in hidden towers, nor knowledge locked behind guarded gates.
 Spellwrights sat alongside carpenters in the tea houses, trading charms for better chisels.
 The universities welcomed anyone with questions to ask.
 Here, science and magic danced together like lifelong friends.

-It was a land of many peoples — Orcs, men, dwarves, halflings and others — bound not by conquest but by choice.
+Mithryn was a land of many peoples, bound not by conquest but by choice.
+Orcs, halflings, dwarves, elves, men — they wove their bloodlines and cultures into something richer than any one heritage could hold.
+A living tapestry of union and change.

 And then came the silencing.

 Clad in humility and speaking the language of caution, the wizard Tharuk-Un (the Grey Vulture) whispered to kings and high lords beyond the plateau.
 He told them change was dangerous, that the pace of Mithryn’s progress was a threat to the old balances.
+If left unchecked, it might spread and consume all tradition.
 Through his counsel, alliances shifted in shadow.
 The day came when the armies of distant realms — Elves in bright mail, Men bearing the crests of old kingdoms — marched on the city.

+This is the truth beneath the lie the players begin with.
+The plateau is not poor; its air is not empty.
+The bloodlines, the strange relics, the half-remembered songs — all are echoes of Mithryn’s forgotten brilliance.

 ### The Amulet